 Using the Flux Model

-Flux is a low-latency streaming speech-to-text model, with similarities to Nova-3 streaming, but purpose-built for voice agents.
-This article discusses how to ensure that Flux is present on your self-hosted Deepgram environment, and some potential pitfalls when you set it up.
+Flux is a purpose-built, low-latency streaming speech-to-text model tailored for voice agent use cases.
+This article describes how to ensure Flux is present in your self-hosted Deepgram environment, the configuration steps, and key considerations unique to Flux.

 Requirements